-The Mt.
-Hood Territory Tap Trail is a free mobile passport that gets you special deals at local breweries, cideries and distilleries.
+Oregon is know for it's craft beer scene, and Mt.
+Hood Territory is filled with innovative breweries creating all sorts of new brews and old favorites.
+The best way to do experience them is with the Mt.
+Hood Territory Tap Trail.
+It's a free mobile passport that gets you special deals at local breweries, cideries and distilleries.
 Many of these craft makers are a bit off the beaten path, so the Tap Trail is a great way to explore the smaller breweries, on-farm cideries and historic distilleries you didn't even know you should be looking for.
 In addition to delicious drinks, these businesses have a lot of heart, and you'll often have a chance to belly up to the bar for a chat with the brewer or distiller themselves who are happy to tell you about the process... and maybe even show you around.
 What better way to celebrate local brews!

 With 15 participating locations, it can be difficult to know where to start your adventure.
 So we've crafted (get it?) the following itineraries to help you make the most of your visits, and be sure to find all of the hidden gems the Tap Trail holds.
 As you travel using these itineraries, make sure to have a designated driver or use a rideshare service.
 Don't have your passport yet?
 You can download it for free today.